Malacañang Palace: Reception Hall

 Visitors assemble in this room prior to a program or state function at the Ceremonial Hall beyond, or while waiting to be received by the president or the first lady at the Study Room or the Music Room to its left, or before entering the State Dining Room on the right.

 This room was the largest in the palace before the 1979 renovation.
 The most prominent features of the Reception Hall are the three large Czech chandeliers bought in 1937 by President Quezon.
 During the Second World War, they were carefully disassembled prism by prism and hidden for safe-keeping.
 They were taken out and reassembled after the war.

 Official portraits of all Philippine presidents are on the walls, from Emilio Aguinaldo, president of the Malolos Republic, to Rodrigo Duterte, painted by Fernando Amorsolo, García Llamas and other noted artists.
 The first portrait of President Arroyo in this hall was a photograph taken by Rupert Jacinto.
-That of President Fidel Ramos is unique on three counts – it is on a narra plank rather than on canvas, the likeness as well as the decorations along the sides are painstakingly singed on the wood, and it was a gift of the artist, Gaycer Masilang, a prisoner serving a life sentence.
+That of President Fidel Ramos is unique on three counts – it is on a narra plank rather than on canvas, the likeness as well as the decorations along the sides are painstakingly signed on the wood, and it was a gift of the artist, Gaycer Masilang, a prisoner serving a life sentence.

 An elaborate ceiling was installed in the 1930s, carved by noted sculptor Isabelo Tampingco who depicted vases of flowers against a lattice background.
 Large mirrors, gilt sofas and armchairs, and Chinese bronze pedestals holding plant and flower arrangements decorate the Hall.
 The Tampingco woodwork was curved and in some eyes gave the room a coffin shape.
 This is supposedly why in the 1979 renovation, the Tampingcos were replaced with two facing balconies.